quintans/goSQL/README.md

 #### ListSimple

-Lists simple variables.
-A closure is used to build the result list.
+Lists simple variables using a closure to assemble the result list.
 The types for scanning are supplied by the instances parameter.

 ```go